-In the fall of 2010, the former Intellectual Property Policy was replaced by two seperate policies, one dealing with copyright creation (Copyright Policy), and the second dealing with inventions and patent rights (Patent Policy).
+In the fall of 2010, the former Intellectual Property Policy was replaced by two separate policies, one dealing with copyright creation (Copyright Policy), and the second dealing with inventions and patent rights (Patent Policy).
 Both policies affirm the commitment of Adelphi University to providing and ensuring an academic environment that supports and facilitates teaching, creativity and scholarly research.
 The Copyright and Patent Policies were approved by Adelphi University's Board of Trustees in December 2010.
-You may download them from http://administration.adelphi.edu/osp/intellectpolicy.php.
+The policies can be downloaded from administration.adelphi.edu/osp/intellectpolicy.php.